 We are the largest department in Lancaster University, which is globally recognised for our quality of teaching and research.
-Our staff, students and visitors come from around the globe, and as a department, we highly value diversity and are committed to tackling all barriers and challenges to equal and fair participation in higher education and research.
+Our staff, students and visitors come from around the globe, and as a department, we and are committed to tackling all barriers and challenges to in higher education and research.
 Through university and strategic partnerships, we are working in Africa, Asia and the Americas, offering opportunities to our students and researchers to be based abroad and to influence the major environmental debates of the future.

 Our teaching approach is both theoretical and practical, in the lecture room, laboratory and the field.
 All our students get the opportunity to carry out fieldwork, either on our doorstep in the beautiful North West of England, with its national parks and contrasting terrestrial and aquatic habitats, or in Europe, Amazonia, the Himalayas, North America, Asia and Iceland.
 So when our students graduate they have excellent job prospects across a wide range of careers globally.